Back in 1996…

 6. NetBand Tunnel Software Package

-The NetBand Tunnel has been written using Python 2.7 for compatibility with DreamPi, and SEGARPGFAN (aka eaudunord) has made it super simple for folks, by creating a portable executable that is capable of receiving automatic push updates!
+The NetBand Tunnel has been written in Python.
+SEGA RPG FAN (aka eaudunord) has made it super simple for folks to stay up-to-date, by making it capable of receiving automatic push updates!

 If you’re using a DreamPi to connect, you’ll need to flash the SD card with the latest DreamPi Image